 Today I came across a little goodie that I wanted to share with you.

-Plausible happens to also have a tiny tracking script (< 1KB) and they have a neat way of keeping their script small while also shipping a lot of features.
+Plausible happens to also have a tiny tracking script (< 1KB) and they have a neat way of keeping their script small while also shipping a lot of functionality.

 1. File Extensions to Opt-In to Features